Triton171/dsa-cli/Readme.md

 The bot will now try to interpret any message sent to him (in server channels or private messages) starting with `!` as a command.
 Write `!help` for a list of commands.

-The server permission `Manage Nicknames` and the channel permissions `View Channel`, `Send Messages`, `Read Message History` are required.
+The server permission `Manage Nicknames` and the channel permissions `View Channel`, `Send Messages` are required.
 It is also favorable to have the Bot posses a role listed above all other roles with the `Manage Nicknames` permission.
 This ensures it being able to rename all users except the server owner.

 ## Configuration